An Empirical Investigation of the Role of Pre-training in Lifelong Learning: Lifelong Learning with Sharpness Aware Minimization (SAM)

 \subsection{Loss Contours and Sharpness with SAM}

 In order to understand the effectiveness of the SAM, we visualize the loss contours and compute the sharpness metric (Equation~\ref{eq:sharpness_value}).
-We plot loss contours for task 1/ task 2 of Split CIFAR-50 (Figure~\ref{fig:contours_sam_er_c50}) and 5-dataset-CV (Figure~\ref{fig:contours_sam_er_5data}), under continual training from randomly initialized weights, and compare them across four different methods: Finetune, Finetune + SAM, ER, and ER + SAM.
-We show that SAM (Finetune + SAM and ER + SAM) leads to wide task minima (task 1/ task 2) across both datasets as compared to Finetune and ER methods.
-Moreover, from Table \ref{tab:summary}, we see that for Split CIFAR-50, Finetune + SAM (14.95), ER + SAM (16.88) undergoes lesser forgetting than Finetune (23.68) and ER (20.63) methods.
-These results convincingly demonstrate the effectiveness of SAM when used with vanilla Finetune and/ or ER methods.
-Similarly, we see that for 5-dataset-CV, ER + SAM (27.32) undergoes lesser forgetting than Finetune + SAM (40.92), which in turn significantly improves over Finetune (51.51).
-Next, we compare the loss contours between Finetune and ER methods and do not notice any stark difference in terms of flatness.
-However, in the presence of SAM, qualitatively we see that ER + SAM (Figures~\ref{fig:5data_seq2_no_pt_ersam_contour_w1}, \ref{fig:5data_seq2_no_pt_ersam_contour_w2}) leads to a flat loss basin in comparison to Finetune + SAM (Figures~\ref{fig:5data_seq2_no_pt_sam_contour_w1}, \ref{fig:5data_seq2_no_pt_sam_contour_w2}).
+We plot loss contours for task 1/ task 2 of Split CIFAR-50 (Figure~\ref{fig:contours_sam_er_c50}) and 5-dataset-CV (Figure~\ref{fig:contours_sam_er_5data}), under continual training from randomly initialized weights, and compare them across four different methods: FT, FT w/ SAM, ER, and ER w/ SAM.
+We show that SAM (FT w/ SAM and ER w/ SAM) leads to wide task minima (task 1/ task 2) across both data sets as compared to FT and ER methods.
+Moreover, from Table \ref{tab:summary} for ResNet-18-R (w/o PT) initialization, we see that for Split CIFAR-50, FT w/ SAM (15.0), ER w/ SAM (16.9), and MC-SGD w/ SAM (5.2) undergoes lesser forgetting than FT (23.7), ER (20.6), and MC-SGD (5.4) methods, respectively.
+These results convincingly demonstrate the effectiveness of SAM when used with vanilla FT, ER, and/ or MC-SGD methods.
+Similarly, we see that for 5-dataset-CV, MC-SGD w/ SAM (19.9) undergoes lesser forgetting than ER w/ SAM (27.3) and FT w/ SAM (40.6), which in turn significantly improves over FT (51.5).
+Next, we compare the loss contours between FT and ER methods and do not notice any stark difference in terms of flatness.
+However, in the presence of SAM, qualitatively we see that ER w/ SAM (Figures~\ref{fig:5data_seq2_no_pt_ersam_contour_w1}, \ref{fig:5data_seq2_no_pt_ersam_contour_w2}) leads to a flat loss basin in comparison to FT w/ SAM (Figures~\ref{fig:5data_seq2_no_pt_sam_contour_w1}, \ref{fig:5data_seq2_no_pt_sam_contour_w2}).

-We compute the sharpness metric for Finetune and Finetune + SAM methods.
+We compute the sharpness metric for FT and FT w/ SAM methods.
 In Table~\ref{tab:sharpness_sam} we report sharpness metrics for 5-dataset-CV and Split CIFAR-50.
 We see that the SAM significantly reduces the sharpness in the case of randomly initialized models.
-Concretely, on the 5-dataset-CV, we see that sharpness value (for $\epsilon=5$x$10^{-4}$ ) decreases from 2.07 (Finetune) to 0.69 (Finetune + SAM).
-Similarly, on the Split CIFAR-50, we see a drop from 2.26 (Finetune) to 0.73 (Fine + SAM).
-These results validate that SAM indeed leads to flat minima, therefore, explaining the superior performance (in terms of average accuracy and forgetting) of SAM optimization procedure over baseline.
+Concretely, on the 5-dataset-CV, we see that the sharpness value (for $\epsilon=5$x$10^{-4}$ ) decreases from 2.1 (FT) to 0.7 (FT w/ SAM).
+Similarly, on the Split CIFAR-50, we see a drop from 2.3 (FT) to 0.7 (FT w/ SAM).
+These results validate that \textit{SAM indeed leads to flat minima, therefore, explaining the superior performance (in terms of average accuracy and forgetting) of SAM optimization procedure over baseline}.